andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 <u>Empty Process:</u>

-- dont'have any active app components
+- don't have any active app components
 - can be easily killed at any point
-- do only exist to improve start-up time when a components needs to be (re-)activated
+- do only exist to improve start-up time when a component needs to be (re-)activated

 <u>Important:</u><br>
 Priorities are done at the <i>process level</i> and not the component level.
 A single component can push the entire process into the foreground level.

 ## Thread Scheduling

-<strong>A thread scheduler decides which threads in the system should run, when, and for how long</strong>
+<strong>A thread scheduler decides which threads in the Android system should run, when, and for how long</strong>

 Android’s thread scheduler uses two main factors to determine the scheduling: